State, industry leaders say more engineers are needed in Kansas

 “I think the demands on engineering companies relative to infrastructure, relative to new technology, relative to safety within our country are more than they’ve ever been before, and so the need for engineers is more than it has ever been,” said Bartlett & West CEO Keith Warta.

-Warta said this program works at helping fill job openings at Kansas companies.
+Warta said this program works to help fill job openings at Kansas companies.

 Governor Laura Kelly lauded the bill as a good piece of legislation that makes a difference.